 As ICMA’s chief operating officer, Carlee provided day-to-day oversight of ICMA’s operations and led efforts to provide research and implementation tools to professional local government executives.
 He led a wide range of partnership relationships with foundations, federal agencies, universities and private businesses that support local government.

 Carlee was widely recognized within the local government management profession for his leadership in Arlington’s response to the 9-11 terrorist attack on the Pentagon.
 He has spoken widely on the topic of emergency management and the importance of a team approach.
-His work often focused on on leadership, interorganizational relations, social equity, civic engagement and sustainability.
+His work often focused on leadership, interorganizational relations, social equity, civic engagement and sustainability.

 Carlee was an adjunct professor with the Trachtenberg School of Public Policy and Public Administration at The George Washington University, where he taught local government and leadership.